octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 # Preventing the user from using the same counter

 Let's try to make two contract calls to the `buyTicket` entrypoint in a row.
-If we click quickly enough twice on the "Buy" button, a `Counter already in use` error may be raised as shown below:
+If we quicly click twice on the "Buy" button, a `Counter already in use` error may be raised as shown below:

 ![](../../static/img/dapp/front17.png)